-Erika Cruz Arguelles wishes to thank her family for their encouragement, her classmates, and her instructor Ricarda for the individual attention.
+Erika Cruz Arguelles wishes to thank her family for their encouragement, her classmates, and her instructor Ricarda for her individual attention.
 While keeping up with the reading was a bit challenging, she was successful because she stuck with it.
 She would encourage other students to stick with it and utilize the instructors for their expertise.
-She would also recommend that students shouldn’t get discouraged – just keep working towards your goals.
+She would also recommend that students not get discouraged – just keep working towards their goals.
 The future is waiting for you!

 Earning his HSED during the pandemic was a challenge for Juan Lopez.
 Though he juggled a demanding job and family life and school, he was successful in earning his degree.
 He credits his wife and daughters as his inspiration to keep going.
 He wishes to thank his instructor, Kathy Siebring for her support and encouragement.
-He is excited that there are new opportunities within reach because he achiveved his degree.
-He wants to tell other students that earning your HSED degree will lift a weight off your shoulders and open doors that would not have been opened without a degree.
-He wants to remind people that they can do anything they put their mind to.
+He is excited that there are new opportunities within reach because he achieved his degree.
+He wants to tell other students that earning their HSED degree will lift a weight off their shoulders and open doors that would not have been opened without a degree.
+He wants to remind people that they can do anything they put their minds to.

-Alejandra Cervantes divided time between a full time job and studying for her degree.
+Alejandra Cervantes divided her time between a full-time job and studying for her degree.
 Balancing both was her greatest challenge.
 She hopes to attend college in the near future.
 Her advice to future students: don’t give up on yourself, and read as much as you can!

 Each graduate received a certificate symbolizing their dedication to lifelong learning.
 The graduates also each qualify for a New Opportunity Scholarship worth $400 per semester in college, provided they maintain a qualifying grade point average.